leweex95/jarokelo_tracker/README.md

 - **Automated scraper**:
     - Runs nightly or on-demand via the [scraper.yml](./.github/workflows/scraper.yml) workflow
-    - Scrapes new civic issue data from Járókelő.hu using Selenium.
+    - Scrapes new civic issue data from Járókelő.hu using BeautifulSoup (faster and more reliable than the previous Selenium approach).
     - Commits and pushes new raw data files to the repository automatically.

 - **Automated data pipeline**: